 Dr. Olson was born and raised in Saskatoon.
 He has two degrees from the University of Saskatchewan: B.A.
 Honours (with High Honours; 2002) and a Ph.D. in clinical psychology (2008).
 He completed his 1 year predoctoral clinical internship at the Center for Psychological Services at the University of Ottawa in 2007-2008, where his clinical training focused on Cognitive Behavioural Therapy (CBT) interventions.
 Following completion of his Ph.D., Dr. Olson moved to Montreal to complete a two year postdoctoral research fellowship through McGill University.
-The fellowship focused on psychotherapy research, primarily from psychodynamic and CBT frameworks.
-He returned to Saskatoon where he worked for the Sasaktchewan Health Authority doing rehabilitatin psychology from 2010-2020.
+The fellowship focused on psychotherapy research on treatment resistant depression, primarily from psychodynamic and CBT frameworks.
+He then returned to Saskatoon where he worked for the Saskatchewan Health Authority doing rehabilitation psychology from 2010-2020.
 Dr. Olson primarily works from a CBT framework in his current clinical work, but also is well versed in psychodynamic psychotherapy and research.
-He is a registered Doctoral Psychologist with the Saskatchewan College of Psychologists (#817) and has had an Authorized Practice Endorsement for diagnosis since April 2011.
+He has specific training the empirically supported trauma treatments of Prolonged Exposure and Cognitive Processing Therapy for PTSD.
+He is a Registered Doctoral Psychologist with the Saskatchewan College of Psychologists (#817) and has had an Authorized Practice Endorsement for diagnosis since April 2011.